 Boys and girls alike were forced through “unremitting labor, sleepless nights, famished fasting and persistent cold,” and it is likely that many longed back to the safety of their family homes.
 However, their teachers encouraged them to shun their past comforts and focus on the new life ahead of them.

 “Physically and psychologically divorced from his family unit, an Aztec priest was the human intermediary with a hostile and foreboding force, which required constant appeasement with gifts of blood.
 Dedication to priesthood was an appalling reality in which priests were permanently marked with the filth of their duty.
 Forbidden from combing or cleaning their hair, and occupied in private and public with violent rituals, the priests were covered with both their own and their victims’ blood.”
-While priests did not die on the battlefield, they paid penance by cutting and piercing themselves, spilling their own blood to appease the gods.
+While priests did not die on the battlefield, they paid penance by cutting and piercing themselves, including their penis, spilling their own blood to appease the gods.

 The Aztecs believed that a great and continuing sacrifice by the gods sustains the universe.
 Everything — from a successful childbirth, to a successful battle, to a successful harvest — was due to the gods.
 This in turn created a strong sense of indebtedness.
 Sacrifice was often referred to as nextlahualli or “debt-payment,” of which human sacrifice was the highest offering that could be made to repay a debt to the gods.

 According to the Aztec myth of the Five Suns, the world has gone through five cycles of creation and destruction, with the current era being the fifth.
 The universe is in a constant process of change, in which the gods are omnipresent active elements, and in which human lives are ephemeral.
 The world is only kept in balance thanks to constant sacrifice.
 To stop sacrificing would introduce chaos and ruin in the cosmic order; such an offense to the gods would have been unthinkable for an Aztec.

 Learning from the barbarians